iotexproject/dev-portal-content/academy/smart-lock-with-arduino.md

 At this point, you need to configure the sketch to suit your environment.

-Open the `SmartLockDevice` fodler in Arduino IDE, then open the `secrets.h` file, which will look like this:
+Open the `SmartLockDevice` folder in Arduino IDE, then open the `secrets.h` file, which will look like this:

 ```c++
 #ifndef SECRETS_H